GoogleCloudPlatform/mis-ai-accelerator/README.md

 ## Takeaways

-- We hope this content has shown that a combination of PACS, MIS, and a foundational model, can accelerate multiple steps in the Medical Imaging AI development pipeline.
+- We hope this content has shown that a combination of PACS, MIS, and a foundation model, can accelerate multiple steps in the Medical Imaging AI development pipeline.
 - Annotated data from a commercial PACS systems can be used as labeled data in an ML training pipeline as long as it is fully accessible and there is a deterministic transform, prioritizing DICOM.